Morarji Desai National Institute of Yoga: Profile

-The Morarji Desai National Institute of Yoga is a Government of India initiative with a mandate to promote the yoga culture and spread the yoga philosophy nationwide.
-The functioning of the Institute is under the Ministry of Ayush.
-The Institute is mandated to promote Yoga philosophy and facilitate training and advanced research on the subject.
+The Morarji Desai National Institute of Yoga, established through the Government of India under the Ministry of Ayush, is committed to encouraging the yoga practice and knowledge across the country.

+Its purpose is to promote the yoga teacher Training and provide advanced research in this area.
 MDNIY has been organizing Yoga Mahotsav annually since 2016.
 Yoga Mahotsav is a curtain raiser for International Day of Yoga to sensitize the masses regarding celebration of IDY.

-Common Yoga Protocol and Yoga DVD for International Day of Yoga, celebrated on June 21, were prepared by the Institute in consultation with the eminent Yoga Experts and the officials of various Ministries, Govt. of India.
+Common Yoga Protocol and Yoga DVD for International Day of Yoga, celebrated on 21 June, were prepared by the Institute in consultation with the eminent yoga experts and officials from various Ministries, Govt. of India.

-The Institute was started in 1970, in the form a hospital, opened by the now defunct Central Council for Research in Indian Systems of Medicine and Homeopathy, under the Vishwayatan Yogashram.
+The institute was started in 1970, in the form a hospital, opened by the now defunct Central Council for Research in Indian Systems of Medicine and Homeopathy, under the Vishwayatan Yogashram.
 The hospital was later converted into an institute, by name, Central Research Institute for Yoga (CRIY) in 1976, to provide free training to people and to organize research on yoga.
 In 1988, the institute was further renamed as the Morarji Desai National Institute of Yoga with expanded mandates.

 Facilities

-The Institute is housed in a campus measuring 2.818 acres, and is equipped with the amenities such as a conference hall with audio visual facilities accommodating 50 people, an auditorium with a capacity of 140 people, a library with a collection of over 9000 books on yoga and related topics, a practice hall (Kriya block) for 30 people, an academic block for classes and practices, an out-patient facility where therapists, dietitians and medical officers offer consultancy services, a laboratory with physiological and biochemical testing and research facilities, an x-ray unit and a multi media centre with audio-visual support.
+The institute is housed in a campus measuring 2.818 acres, and is equipped with the amenities such as a conference hall with audio visual facilities accommodating 50 people, an auditorium with a capacity of 140 people, a library with a collection of over 9000 books on yoga and related topics, a practice hall (Kriya block) for 30 people, an academic block for classes and practices, an out-patient facility where therapists, dietitians and medical officers offer consultancy services, a laboratory with physiological and biochemical testing and research facilities, an x-ray unit and a multi media centre with audio-visual support.